linuskmr/clipyarser/README.md

 ### Printing multiple lines

-Until now when we want to print something to the console, we just returned it.
+Until now, when we want to print something to the console, we just returned it.
 This might seem ok, but sometimes you want to print multiple lines or want to print something during a calculation.
-But simple do `print()` is not a good idea.
-We will se soon why.
+But simple `print()`ing is not a good idea.
+We will se soon [why](#testing).

 To print multiple lines, use the `yield` statement.